University of Southern California: Men's sports

-For the 2015 season, USC football was ranked 1st overall in recruiting by Rivals.com, with 4 five-star commits, 17 four-star commits, and 5 three-star commits.

 Women's sports

 Women's teams have earned 27 national championships.
 The Women of Troy have brought home 64 individual NCAA crowns.
-Two Women of Troy athletes have won the Honda-Broderick Cup as the top collegiate woman athlete of the year: Cheryl Miller (1983–84) and Angela Williams (2001–02).
-And Trojan women have won 8 Honda Awards, as the top female athlete in their sport.
+Two women athletes have won the Honda-Broderick Cup as the top collegiate woman athlete of the year: Cheryl Miller (1983–84) and Angela Williams (2001–02).
+Trojan women have won 8 Honda Awards, as the top female athlete in their sport.
 The Women of Troy have won 7 championships in tennis, 6 in volleyball, 4 in water polo, 3 in golf, 2 in basketball, 2 in beach volleyball, 1 in swimming and diving, 2 in track and field and 2 in soccer.

 Traditions and student activities

 As one of the oldest universities in California, the University of Southern California has a number of traditions.
 USC's official fight song is "Fight On", which was composed in 1922 by USC dental student Milo Sweet with lyrics by Sweet and Glen Grant.